 23 years after the disappearance of HBsAg.
 Thus, serological

-testing can result in a number of false negative results.
-PCR
+testing can result in false negative results.
+However, PCR

 detection of HBV DNA is now regarded as the most appropriate

 method to confirm the presence of HBV DNA.

 Help ensure that animal colonies are free of Hepatitis B